 - If you struggle to maintain a sleep pattern and find yourself sleeping at random times, and feeling tired all the time, there are some simple ways of fixing it!

 - Listen to a relaxing soundtrack from this site while trying to fall asleep.
 You’ll gently guide your brain into a sleep state!
+This works very well combined with a mind machine like the Kasina!

 - If you can’t sleep without background noise, you can get a generator that makes relaxing noises for you until you’re asleep!